Lets talk about some of the considerations involved in building a robot.

 - will the limbs be 3d printed or just use traditional materials and cover with clothing?

-Then you would get into the questions of how it was powered and cooled and controlled with software or autonomous sensors.
+Then you would get into the questions of how it was powered and cooled and controlled with software or autonomous sensors or by remote control.

-- do you use control software from MRL or EZ Robot, or ROS toy software with Lego Mindstorm EV3 or Meccnoid software or Blockly or Microsofts Robot software
+- do you use control software from MRL from InMoov or Synthiam with EZ Robot, or ROS software.
+Will you just try to use the Lego Mindstorm EV3 brick or Meccanoid software or Blockly or Microsoft’s Robot software